Updated 10/6/2021 | Published 10/16/2019

 - You truly cannot afford it

-There are four gorgeous cover designs this year!
-Blooms, Pink Linen, Blue Linen, and Mint Linen.
-The Powersheets team knocks it out of the park with beautiful graphic design every single year.
+There are SIX gorgeous cover designs this year!
+Blooms, Teal, Coral Pink, Natural Linen, Clear Skies, and Green.
+The Powersheets team knocks it out of the park with beautiful covers every single year.
 I’m always blown away!

 how much do Powersheets cost?

-WHAT SIZE IS IT AND WHAT PAPER DOES IT USE?
+WHAT SIZE Are Powersheets AND WHAT PAPER DOES IT USE?

 If you are discovering Powersheets partway through the year, they do also sell a 6-month undated workbook (usually not released until closer to summer) so you can jump in at any time during the year.